 In Vanuatu, we proved our ability to transform the health supply chain with two-way logistics, through on-demand delivery of vaccines, pharmaceuticals, test kits, and other supplies.
 We even made life-saving emergency deliveries of Oxytocin to mothers suffering from postpartum hemorrhaging.
 We gave healthcare workers the control they need to deliver better care, and focus on their jobs without having to worry about supplies.

 In November 2019 Swoop Aero took over operations on the USAID Global health supply chain project in the Nkhata Bay district of Malawi.
-Operating from the district hospital, we quickly expanded existing operations to service 3x the number of healthcare centres that had been serviced previously.
-Operating up 10 long range flights per day, with multiple aircraft airborne at once, to facilitate cold chain deliveries, medication drops, and collections of blood samples for hiv/aids testing, we are enabling better access for healthcare for the people of Nkhata Bay.
+Operating from the district hospital, we quickly expanded existing operations that had been serviced previously.
+We operated up to 10 long range flights per day, with multiple aircraft airborne at once, to facilitate cold chain deliveries, medication drops, and collections of blood samples for HIV/AIDS testing.

 In January 2020 we launched a multipurpose drone operation in the Nsanje and Chikwawa district of Malawi with funding from UNICEF and UKAID.
 By combining seamless daily long range deliveries with an ability to assist with flood mapping and disaster response, the program will strengthen the health supply chain and improve access to healthcare during the flood season for the 500,000 residents of southern Malawi.